Yash-Singh1/yashsingh.us/content/gitlab-markdown-vs-github-markdown.md

 optional title text in double quotes.
 The GitLab documentation does not mention any support for this syntax inside videos or audio.
 However, the first piece of code for images that I showed above is exactly how you reference videos/audio.
 The file though, will be a video or audio file.
+In 2021, Github also, announced support for video, but didn't yet annouce so for audio.

 # Conclusion